tassos25/StellarInspiral1D/README.md

 # StellarInspiral1D

-This is an extension for MESA to simulate an in-spiraling object in a star.
+This is an extension for MESA to simulate an in-spiraling object in a star, initially described in [Fragos et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...883L..45F/abstract).
 Hence, you need to have an installed version of MESA (we recommend to use the MESA release r23.05.1).

 Its main application is meant for simulating a common envelope phase where the envelope of one star engulfs its companion.
 This companion can be any kind of object.
 While for the in-spiral it will be treated as a simple object.